Aguelord/numenichal/docs/Numerical methods/index.md

 ---
 # Numerical methods

 In a perfect world, we would be able to solve all the problems we encounter using analytical methods.
-For exemple, let's take a beem loaded by a force with two main hypotheses:
+For example, let's take a beam loaded by a force with two main hypotheses:

-1. During the deformation, the cross-section stay perpendicular to the neutral axis of the beam.
+1. During the deformation, the cross-section stays straight and perpendicular to the neutral axis of the beam.
 2. There is no relative rotation between the cross-section of the beam.

-These two hypotheses are called the Euler-Bernoulli hypotheses and are the basis of the Euler-Bernoulli beam theory.
+These two hypotheses are called the **Euler-Bernoulli hypotheses** and are the basis of the Euler-Bernoulli beam theory.
+A last hypothesis is the so-called small deformation hypothesis, which states that the deflection of the beam is small compared to its length.
+This means that the angle of rotation of the beam is small and can be approximated by :

+$$\theta(x) = \frac{\mathrm d\delta}{\mathrm dx}, \quad \theta^2\approx 0$$

+Which is a first-order approximation of the angle between the tangent to the beam and the horizontal axis.
+In this equation, $\theta(x)$ is the angle of rotation of the beam at point $x$ and $\delta$ is the deflection of the beam, which is the vertical displacement of the beam at point $x$.
+Note that point $x$ is, for instance, the curvilinear abscissa of any point on the beam.
+This is useful to stay in a 1D framework and scalar functions.

 ![image](/numenichal/assets/images/euler-bernoulli-hyp.png)